Sauriotheanalyst/sql_data_analytics_portfolio/README.md

       sales_month,
         SUM(sales) AS Total_sales
   FROM retail_sales
-  WHERE kind_of_business IN ("Men's clothing stores", "Women's clothing stores) GROUP BY 1,2
+  WHERE kind_of_business IN ("Men's clothing stores", "Women's clothing stores") GROUP BY 1,2
   ORDER BY 4 DESC ) AS Sub_table